Starting at Oulder Hill

 What Are The School Dinners Like?

 The school operates a cashless system for purchasing food in the cafeteria.
-Students are able to pay for their dinners at the start of the year or add money to their account on a daily basis using the machines in school.
+Parents are able to top up their child’s dinner account via ParentMail.
 When students make a purchase in the cafeteria, the catering staff will use a fingerprint scanner to identify you.
 The cashless system means students don’t have to worry about losing their money and they will be able to get their dinner a lot quicker!
 Full instructions on how to use this system will be given to you during Induction Day and again on your first day at Oulder Hill.

 Snacks and drinks are available from the canteen before school and at morning break, including toast, teacakes and bacon butties.
 For lunch there are a range of hot and cold options, including main meals, pasta and deli style sandwiches.
 At lunchtime, students must remain in school for lunch unless Parents/Carers have requested permission in writing and it has been approved by the Headteacher.
 If you are not purchasing a school dinner you may eat your packed lunch in the canteen.